• Home

 For hunters that have participated with the ABA in the Duluth hunt for five years or more:

 In lieu of proficiency testing, the ABA will allow individuals to shoot a 3D course, and turn in their score card.
-Score card will be turned in with the signed Part 2 of the Application in order to qualify.
-A round at Custom Archery’s Brush Course will qualify as well, and you’ll need to turn in your score card with your application.
+Courses that qualify include Mont du Lac, Duluth Archery Club, or Custom Archery Brush Course.
+Turn in your score card with the signed Part 2 of the Application in order to qualify.
 You may also use your league average score if your average is over 200.

 Each season, hunters are required to take and pass a proficiency shooting test to demonstrate competence with their hunting equipment.
 Hunters must score a minimum of 16 points on a standard 5-spot target.
 This equates to shooting 4 of 5 arrows into a 6.25 inch bullseye.
 Prospective hunters are allowed two attempts per year to pass, with a minimum of 24 hours between attempts.
 Shooting distance will be 20 yards.